MaxxHolmes/ECG_Delineation/README.md

 # ECG_Delineation
 Simulated ECG Delineation Code.
 Hannah Smith and Maxx Holmes; 2024.

 Custom ECG delineation script that works on gradient analysis of sliding windows.
 ECG delineation is a tricky problem, particularly for ECGs with significant pathology.
 Off the shelf solutions did not work, particularly on chronic infarct cases, so we made a solution that capitalises on various features of these ECGs (like no P waves, no recording noise and a T wave that goes back to zero with no DADs).

+Warning: We developed this code specifically to work with simulated ECGs generated using meshes generated from UK Biobank datasets.
+These were calibrated and validated using ECGs with features present in chronic infarction, such as bipid t-waves, inverted t-waves and ST segment elevation.
+Features such as delayed after-depolarisations (DADs) and p-waves were not specifically considered during development, and analysis results may vary.
+Use at your own risk.

+If you choose to use this code, please acknowledge us by citing the github repository.
+Hannah Smith and Maxx Holmes. https://github.com/MaxxHolmes/ECG_Delineation

 How this solution works:
 1. Firstly, determine QRS start time